A customer recently contacted us regarding weed control. Below is the question and our response.

 As you may already know, Watermeal is difficult to control.
-Copper-based products are excellent for algae control but will not affect Watermeal.
+Copper-based products are excellent for algae will not affect Watermeal.

 Normally, Watermeal will flourish in an older, calm pond with a high nutrient content.
 AquaClear Pellets are comprised of natural bacteria that will reduce the nutrient level in the pond.
 By reducing the nutrient level with this beneficial bacteria the amount of new growth should be significantly reduced.

 Begin Watermeal control with a treatment of Fluridone.

 For best results, apply Fluridone at the required rate, early spring as new particles begin to appear.
 Your ½ acre pond with a maximum 20’ depth is 5-acre feet and would require 32 oz.
 Sonar Liquid.
 Mix 10.5 oz.